-About to purchase a new build apartment in Newquay.
-Conveyancing is a frightening process at the best of times but I have never purchased a new build flat before.
+About to purchase a new build flat in Newquay.
+Conveyancing is necessary evil at the best of times but I have never purchased a new build flat before.
 Can you give me some examples of some of the questions asked in new build legal work.

-Set out below are examples of a few leasehold new build enquiries that you should expect your new-build leasehold conveyancing in Newquay
+Here are examples of a selection of leasehold new build questions that you should expect your new-build leasehold conveyancing in Newquay

 Forfeiture - bankruptcy or liquidation must not apply under this provision.
 The Landlord must covenant to assume the management if the Management Company goes into liquidation or otherwise defaults in running the management scheme.
 Where there is an Undertaking being granted there is the risk of forfeiture of the Headlease subject to relief if one or more of the Underlessees are willing to accept the original Head Lessee’s obligations as otherwise relief will be denied to the Underlessees.
 The only alternatives are the Head Lessor agreeing not to forfeit the Headlease or the Head Lessee guaranteeing to the Underlessees that it will not be in breach of the Headlease.
 There must be mutual enforceability of lessee’s covenants.

 I have been advised by a few estate agents in Newquay to get a quote from a solicitor on your site.
 Is there a financial incentive for Estate Agents to offer your site rather than a competitor’s?

 We refuse to offer any referral fee for directing people to this site.
 We thought it would be too underhand a fee because members of the public would think, ‘Why is the agent getting a kickback?
 Why am I not receiving any benefit too?’
 We would prefer to grow our business on genuine recommendations.